malabasterr/D-D-item-library/README.md

-# D&D item library
+# D&D character reference app

-Personal project - app to store homebrew D&D items, making use of the D&D 5e API
+Personal project - app to track the mechanics of one of my D&D characters, making use of the D&D 5e API